fghibellini/zookeeper-utils/README.md

 # Zookeeper Utils

+Provided both as 🐍 **Python library** and 💻 **CLI**.

 > 🚧 WORK IN PROGRESS 🚧
 >
 > Very much work in progress.
 I mostly got it to a point where it was able to process all the snapshots that we have at work.

-- [x] Inspect snapshots & transaction logs (currently only works with snapshots generated with `zookeeper.digest.enabled = true`, `zookeeper.serializeLastProcessedZxid.enabled = false` - this was introduced in ZK 3.9.0 prior versions would behave as if it was false)
+>
+> - [x] Inspect transaction logs
+> - [ ] Inspect snapshots
+>   - [x] basic parsing
+>   - [ ] support for `digest.enabled = false`
+>   - [ ] support for `serializeLastProcessedZxid.enabled = true` (introduced in ZK 3.9.0)
-- [x] Compute integrity checks
+> - [x] Compute integrity checks

-Provided both as 🐍 **Python library** and 💻 **CLI**.
+> - [ ] Compute state of DataTree after recovery (after applying the transactions on top of the fuzzy snapshot)

 ## CLI

 ```
+zk-utils --help
-usage: zookeeper_snapshot.py [-h] {parse,checksum,validate-is-restorable} ...
+usage: zk-utils [-h] {parse-snapshot,parse-log,transaction-ranges,checksum,is-restorable} ...

 Zookeeper snapshot utilities

 positional arguments:
-  {parse,checksum,validate}
+  {parse-snapshot,parse-log,transaction-ranges,checksum,is-restorable}
-    parse                     parse a snapshot file
+    parse-snapshot      parse a snapshot file
+    parse-log           parse a txlog file
+    transaction-ranges  scan the log files in a directory and output the contiguous ranges of available transactions
     checksum            computes an Adler32 checksum and compares it to the one at the end of the file
-    validate-is-restorable    Validates that a snapshot in conjuction with the log files can be restored into a valid state
+    is-restorable       validates that a snapshot in conjuction with the log files can be restored into a valid state

 options:
   -h, --help            show this help message and exit